 Jean Philippe Barros (D) was first elected to House District 59 in Pawtucket in November 2014.
-He was named a Deputy Majority Leader at the start of the 2017 session.
-He sits on the House Committee on Finance and is the chairman of its Public Safety Subcommittee.
-He is also the first vice chairman of the House Committee on Municipal Government.
-Rep. Barros is the chairman of the Legislative Black and Latino Caucus.
+He was first named a Deputy Majority Leader at the start of the 2017 session.
+He sits on the House Finance Committee and is the chairman of its Public Safety Subcommittee.
+He is also a member of the House Municipal Government and Housing Committee.